bioconvert/bioconvert/doc/formats.rst

 :Type: database

 The bedGraph format allows display of continuous-valued data in track format.
 This display type is useful for probability scores and transcriptome data.

-.. todo:: any other difference with BED format ?
-Can we use bedGraph instead of BED?
+Same format as the :ref:`format_bed4`.

 .. seealso:: :ref:`format_bed`